-A recent study involving over 200 women demonstrated that the use of digital ovulation tests neither increases nor decreases the levels of stress in users, and importantly may shorten the time to conception.
-In the study, 77% more women became pregnant compared with women advised to have regular intercourse.
-The study also found that the use of digital ovulation tests provided additional benefits, including an increased understanding of the menstrual cycle, reassurance and confidence in focusing intercourse around the correct time in the cycle.21
+A recent study demonstrated that the use of digital ovulation tests neither increases nor decreases the levels of stress in users, and importantly may shorten the time to conception.
+In this study involving over 200 women, those using digital ovulation tests took on average 10% less time to become pregnant, and 77% more women became pregnant compared with women advised to have regular intercourse.
+The study also found that the use of digital ovulation tests provided additional benefits including an increased understanding of the menstrual cycle, reassurance, and confidence in focussing intercourse around the correct time in the cycle.21